Kharsikar/kharsikar.github.io/_posts/2017-04-17-website-design.markdown

 # Web design projects

 Hello!
 So these are a few of the website projects I have created.
-These involved using CSS3, HTML5 and JQuery.
+These involved using CSS3, HTML5 and jQuery.

 The websites I created were done while on a front-end development course in London.